I. Formal Relationship Between the University and Students

 Grade Point Average: Grade Point Average (GPA) is a method of expressing a student’s academic performance as a numerical value.
 Each letter grade is assigned a numerical equivalent, which is then multiplied by the credit hour value assigned to the course to produce the grade point.

 Semester Grade Point Average: Semester Grade Point Average (SGPA) is computed by dividing the total number of grade points earned by the total number of credit hours taken in a semester.
-See Academic Regulation 31 (Repeating Courses) for the treatment of repeated courses in GPA calculations.
+See Repeating Courses in Regulations and Policies for the treatment of repeated courses in GPA calculations.

 Cumulative Grade Point Average: The UNBC Cumulative Grade Point Average (CGPA) expresses performance as a numerical average for all UNBC courses for all semesters completed.
 The CGPA is calculated by dividing the total number of grade points earned to date by the total number of credit hours undertaken to date.
 (Letter grades of P or W are not assigned a numerical value and are not used in calculating the grade point average.)
-See Academic Regulation 31 (Repeating Courses) for the treatment of repeated courses in GPA calculations.
+See Repeating Courses for the treatment of repeated courses in GPA calculations.
 The CGPA provides the numerical value used to determine good academic standing or academic probation.

 Grading System - Undergraduate Students